Last updated on September 7th, 2019 at 02:35 pm

 If you use uninsured services through USPS and the package doesn’t make it to the destination, not only does your customer become upset, but you are out the money it takes to replace the product.

-When shipping items weighing 70 pounds or less, USPS has better rates than FedEx and UPS.
-Let’s Take a closer look.
+When shipping items weighing 70 pounds or fewer, USPS has better rates than FedEx and UPS.
+Let’s Inspect.

 Besides best overnight shipping and Priority Express flat rate shipping, USPS has free pickup and packaging supplies.

-With flat rate shipping boxes for shipments 70 pounds or less.
+With flat-rate shipping boxes for shipments 70 pounds or fewer.
 Add free tracking and insurance, and costs for shipping are very affordable for small businesses.

 The cheaper USPS rates come from their shipping in flat rate boxes and envelopes.
 All the costs are the same no matter the distance the package is traveling or its weight if the package is less than 70 pounds.

 Using your packaging, shipping costs for a 10-pound package from New York to California, overnight, is $84.85 compared to UPS at $123.57 and FedEx at $121.80.

 For other mailing options, USPS offers First Class Mail service and Priority Mail services with two to three-day guaranteed delivery and tracking is free.